 Cloud collaboration, annotation, and screen mirroring tools, such as EZWrite software (embedded on BenQ ClassroomCare Displays), greatly help organize an instruction that best leverages BYOD (Bring Your Own Device), and allows in-classroom collaboration while maintaining social distancing.

-Thanks to the wonders of remote learning and hybrid classrooms, students who feel sick can join from home.
+Thanks to the wonders of remote, blended, and hybrid learning, students who feel sick can join from home.
 Hybrid classrooms benefit greatly from the implementation of interactive displays (a.k.a. interactive flat panels or IFPs) such as those made by BenQ.
+Here is a checkist to help you prepare for Blended Learning with Interactive Displays.

 Educators and administrators should remind parents and kids that when in doubt, wait it out at home.
 If someone has a cough, a very runny nose, or fever, they should get good rest at home and if possible join classes remotely.
 Doing so is now easier than ever.
 Students who don’t have the means to join remotely should just rest at home until they feel better, which is the safest option.
 Fortunately, with BenQ interactive displays, you can easily record classes for later viewing, so students that stayed home need not miss out.